Darren Barnard

-Darren Sean Barnard (born 30 November 1971) is a former professional footballer, manager and coach.
+Darren Sean Barnard (born 30 November 1971) is an English former professional footballer.

-Barnard was a wing-back and midfielder from 1989 until 2010 in the Premier League for both Chelsea and Barnsley.
-He also played in the Football League for Reading, Bristol City and Grimsby Town before playing in the Conference National for Aldershot Town and finishing his career with Non-league Camberley Town.
-Born in Germany, he was capped 24 times for the Wales national team and eight times for the England U18.
+Barnard played as both wing-back and midfielder and played in the Premier League for both Chelsea and Barnsley.
+He also played in the Football League for Reading, Bristol City, and Grimsby Town before playing in the Conference National for Aldershot Town and finishing his career with non-league Camberley Town.
+Born in West Germany, he was capped 24 times for the Wales national team and eight times for the England U18.